contigen/proactive/README.md

 ## Current Features

-- Translate transcript into tasks with streaming support
+- Translate transcript into tasks with streaming support using Google Gemini AI & Vercel AI SDK
 - Interactive Links: Utilizes the Contact Picker API to generate clickable links for emails, calls, and SMS.
 - Space key to start speech recognition
 - Local storage persistence of tasks